 Cobb County Probate Court

-The main use of the Probate Court is to make sure that property and guardianships are administered in accord with the law.
+The primary use of the Probate Court is to make sure that property and guardianships are administered in accord with the law.
 The Judge of the Probate Court decides controversies involving estates and guardianships by conducting trials with and without a jury.

 The Probate Court of Cobb County has exclusive authority in these matters: